jpratt2/CucumberTemplateJava/README.md

 No wildcard character is required.
 Similarly, to launch all scenarios starting with "a":

-     mvn test -Dcucumber.options="--name '^a'"
+     mvn test `-Dcucumber.options="--name '^a'"

 NOTE: there is a ^ before the "a".
 This syntax of ^ only works in Windows if you are using Powershell.
-And again, a backtick is required before the -D if you use Powershell.
+Again, a backtick is required before the -D if you use Powershell.

 ----